bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 are experiences of the structure of the brain's volume, rather than its neural network[^trip].

-Some types of anesthetics may inhibit consciousness physically, through effects on fluid dynamics[^anesthetics], as should chemicals to do with feelings such as pleasure and pain.
+Some types of anaesthetics may inhibit consciousness physically, through effects on fluid dynamics[^anesthetics], as should chemicals to do with feelings such as pleasure and pain.
 We might expect that chemicals related to strong feelings to be similarly disruptive to liquids.